kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 Containers within the same pod can reference the same `ResourceClaim`.
 The node allocatable resources associated with the claim are accounted for only once for the entire pod, as described in the Resource Calculation section.
 The resource calculation shared library function
-`PodRequests()` can effectively handle de-duplication for claims shared within a single pod, as all necessary information is self-contained within the Pod scope (standard requests in Spec and DRA requests in `status.nodeAllocatableResourceClaimStatuses`).
+`PodRequests()` can effectively handle de-duplication for claims shared within a single pod, as all necessary information is self-contained within the Pod scope (standard requests in Spec and DRA requests in `status.additionalNodeAllocatableResources`).

 **Inter-Pod Sharing:**